The Pros & Cons of Unisex Washrooms

 Most unisex washrooms either have a clear glass entry door or sometimes no door at all.
 This open-plan design means the washroom is no longer a secluded, hidden away area where bullying can thrive.
 Instead, they become busier, more visible communal spaces, which has been shown to reduce the risk of bullying.

 In extremely high traffic environments such as train stations, services, and shopping centres, unisex washrooms can be a little trickier to implement.
 Male urinals often throw up the main concern as in a same-sex washroom they need to be concealed within a cubicle.
 With the frequent, fast nature of a busy urinal, the cubicle doors can slow down user flow, which can create long queues at peak times.

 Battling with tradition

 Planning to create a unisex washroom can throw up some concerns in both corporate office environments, as well as schools where parents may need the benefits explaining.
-Some key points to remember, is that cubicles are most often full height, meaning they span from floor to ceiling with no gaps.
+Some key points to remember is that cubicles are most often full height, meaning they span from floor to ceiling with no gaps.
 This creates a totally private enclosure.
 Urinals are usually not included, or when they are, they're concealed in their own private cubicle.
-Hygiene and cleanliness is generally raised across the washroom, and due to the open plan, communal hand wash area, it becomes a busier space, and less likely to become a bullying hot spot.
+Hygiene and cleanliness are generally raised across the washroom, and due to the open-plan, communal hand wash area, it becomes a busier space, and less likely to become a bullying hot spot.

 If you’d like to learn more about the positive impact of unisex washrooms, or how they can be best designed to tackle specific issues on your premises, please get in touch with one of the team today on 01202 650900.